FredZCY/chenyuzhang.github.io/_pages/about.md

 <br>
 <p>&#9786; Collaborative team player experienced in leveraging cutting-edge AI/ML technologies for strategic initiatives.</p>
 <p>&#9786; Effective communicator, translating technical concepts for non-technical stakeholders to ensure seamless comprehension and collaboration.</p>
-<p>&#9786; Committed to continuous learning and staying up-to-date with the latest advancements in data science such as Large Language Models (LLMs).</p>
+<p>&#9786; Committed to continuous learning and staying up-to-date with the latest advancements in data science especially Large Language Models (LLMs).</p>
 <br>
 <br>
 <i>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;I find it exhilarating to parse through the data tangle and endow it with value, and I am eager to uncover the hidden insights that lie beneath the surface of raw data troves generated every single day.<i>